UoEMainLibrary/polyanno/README.md

 Default: True

 If false then the editor boxes displaying the annotations and the image cannot be minimised, only opened and closed.

-###voting

-Type: Boolean
-Default: True

-If false then users cannot vote annotations up using Polyanno voting structure - see [here]("https://pigeonsblue.com/2017/01/18/polyanno-verification/") for more info on voting.

 ###users (Optional)